OcelotBabou/Quartz/content/2-The World/Regions/Aegir Coast.md

 The Aegir Coast is a region defined by its rugged natural environment and the resilient character of its people.
 Residents of the coast are known for their stoicism and fortitude, traits honed by generations living in close communion with the sea's capricious moods.
 The harsh coastal climate and the demanding daily interaction with the ocean have shaped a community that values strength, resilience, and a deep respect for the natural world.

-Religiously, the people of the Aegir Coast hold a complex set of beliefs centered around oceanic deities.
-Ooscie, known as the Ocean Father, is revered as a protector and provider, integral to their way of life.
+Religiously, the people of the Aegir Coast hold a complex set of beliefs centered around oceanic deities. [[Ooscie]], known as the Ocean Father, is revered as a protector and provider, integral to their way of life.
 The coastal inhabitants regularly conduct rituals and offer sacrifices to appease Ooscie  and his sons, seeking their blessing for safe voyages and abundant catches.
-However, his forsaken daughter, Ooscara, is viewed with fear and disdain.
+However, his forsaken daughter, [[Ooscara]], is viewed with fear and disdain.
 Known as the bringer of winter and relentless winds, worshiping Ooscara is considered taboo, believed to invite disaster and bad luck upon oneself and one's community.
+This has lead to poor relations with the glacimancer of the [[Arctic Expanse]], with travelers from this region often finding themselves barred access to many of the cities within this region.

 While the people of the Aegir Coast share a common reverence for the sea, their society is marked by a rugged individualism that celebrates personal achievements and resilience.
 This has led to a culture that prizes tales of survival and bravery, often passed down through generations in the form of stories and songs.
 Despite the harsh conditions, there is a vibrant cultural scene that thrives on crafts, music, and art, much of it inspired by the sea and the tales of those who navigate its waters.